csswizardry/csswizardry.github.com/_posts/2013-12-17-workshop-event-handler-london-february-2014.md

 Tickets are incredibly affordable, with a maximum price of only £150 for the entire day!
 You should pop along, it’ll be great to see you.

-<a href="http://www.eventhandler.co.uk/events/eventhandlerclass-cssarchitecture" class="btn  btn--full  btn--large">Book now!</a>
+<a href="http://www.eventhandler.co.uk/events/eventhandlerclass-cssarchitecture" class="btn  btn--full">Book now!</a>